-Excavation below 1m is accompanied by a geotechnical report and a structural report to demonstrate that the works will not have any adverse effect on the neighbouring structures.
+C1 Excavation below 1m is accompanied by a geotechnical report and a struct ral report to demonstrate that the works will not have any adverse effect on the neighbouring structures.

 Note: Council may identify other circumstances where these reports are required.
-All reports must be prepared in accordance with Council's guidelines.
+All reports must be prepared in accordance with Council's quidelines.
 Council may also require the preparation and submission of a pre-commencement dilapidation report for properties neighbouring the development.
-Development applications include a design statement and supporting drawings (if necessary) that show the proposed design measures minimise risk and ensure that no adverse impacts will occur.
+Development application, include a design statement and supporting drawings (if necessary) that show the proposed design measures minimise risk and ensure that no adverse impacts will occur